Leibniz-HBI/newSMO/_wiki/Twitter-Academic-API-Track-Application.md

 ---
 # Twitter Academic API Track Application

+_This wiki article was last updated on April 9th, 2021, and may contain outdated information._

 # How to apply for a Twitter API Academic Research access

 1. Check whether you're eligible for this API Track: